 The world is changing fast since the advent of modern social work.
 At GISW, our vision is to use technology to transform social work training that benefits people all over the world.You can play an active part in contributing to the development of global social work.

-World Social Work Day was celebrated all over the globe on March 15, 2016.
-The WSWD2016 provided the "opportunity for the profession to express international solidarity and to bring common messages to governments,regional bodies and to our communities".
-The theme for this year is for Promoting the Dignity and Worth of Peoples as part of the Global Agenda for Action.
+World Social Work Day celebrated all over the globe in March is a special time to provide the "opportunity for the profession to express international solidarity and to bring common messages to governments,regional bodies and to our communities".
+The theme of Global Social Agenda for Action is useful discoourse for social workers around the world.
 GISW is committed to sharing best practices of social work with people all over the world in support the Global Agenda of Social Work.

 In the fast changing world, the Global Institute of Social Work is also evolving.
 We will soon transit to a new LMS platform at gisw.teachable.com.
 In the past months we have, in collaboration with institutions in Russia, set up the International School of Social Work based in Ulyanoskv and other parts of Russia.This will serve as a regional center for social work training in Europe.
-We have also begun discussion with key consultants to commisison courses in Social Work to be launched in 2016.
+We have also begun discussion with key consultants to commisison courses in Social Work.

 At the launch of International School of Social Work in Russia.

 Social work and social development are intertwined.
-The International Consortium for International Social Development's 19th International Symposium, met recently at SIM University,Singapore, The conference theme focused on Transforming Society and social change.
+The International Consortium for International Social Development's 19th International Symposium, met at SIM University,Singapore, The conference theme focused on Transforming Society and social change.
 Resources from the conference are available at the Training page of the GISW website.
-The next ICSD Conference will be held in Zagred 7-11 July, 2017.
+The next ICSD Conference will be held in Jog-Jakarta in 2019 following Zagred, 2017.

-The conference in Singapore, the 8th International Conference on Social Work in Health and Mental Health was successfully held from 19-23 June 2016 in Singapore.
+The conference on Social Work in Health and Mental Health was successfully held in June 2016 in Singapore.

 ICSD2015 Conference: Opening Plenary with Keynote Speaker Dr Noeleen Heyzer and Guest of Honour: DPM Tharman Shanmugaratnam